Salmafatima20/how-git-works/README.md

 # how-git-works
-This repository cover process for pull/push and branching
+This repository cover process for pull/push and branching.